gitter-badger/Code-Fight/CONTRIBUTING.md

 ```

-After pushing, you can go to your repo on Github and see a new button called `pull requst`.
+After pushing the commit, you can go to your repo on Github and see a new button called `compare & pull requst`.
 Press it and describe this PR in the text box and we'll review your PR.
 If it is ok, we'll merge your PR with the master branch.